Blueberry17/advent-of-code-2015/README.md

 10. Regex can make logic much simpler.
 11. Just end a loop instead of repeatedly continuing.
 12. Completely restarting is often easier for part 2.
+13. Just because you have nodes, doesn't mean there's an efficient algorithm!